Elmalem/Drone/README.md

 * Download the project zip to your eclipse or intellij

-* In class "Config", change the "imageSourcePath" to yours (where you stor the maps and the drone jpg files).
+* In class "Config", change the "imageSourcePath" to yours (where you store the maps and the drone jpg files).

 * Click "Toogle Ai"